rwsite/updatepulse-server/README.md

 ```
 --- Start load tests ---
-Time elapsed: 0.112
+Time elapsed: 0.017
-Total server memory used: 16.06 M / 256M
+Total server memory used: 2.18 M / 4096M
-Total number of queries: 2
+Total number of queries: 7
-Total number of scripts: 174
+Total number of scripts: 417
-Server memory used to run the plugin: 1.76 M / 256M
+Server memory used to run the plugin: 118.57 K / 4096M
-Number of queries executed by the plugin: 1
+Number of queries executed by the plugin: 6
-Number of included/required scripts by the plugin: 31
+Number of included/required scripts by the plugin: 53
 --- End load tests ---
 ```